Find Nexo scripts and read them in one flow

 Call C libraries directly

-# Load a C library
+# Load a shared library

-lib = ffi_load("mymath.dll")
+lib = ffi_load("mymath.so")

-# Call C functions
+# Call an exported C function

 result = ffi_call(lib, "add", [10, 20])